 The Proposed Project site is located in an urbanized area and the general topography of the subject site is flat.
 As stated under Threshold (a) above, the Proposed Project site is not located in an area prone to landslides (GP PEIR, p.
 5.6-3).
 Grading would be performed in accordance with the site-specific recommendations contained in the Updated Geotechnical Evaluation (Appendix D).
-With mandatory compliance with the CBC seismic regulations and the recommendation from the Updated Geotechnical Evaluation, potential impacts related to on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse would be less than significant.
+With mandatory compliance with the CBC seismic regulations and the recommendation from the Updated Geotechnical Evaluation from the spreading, subsidence, liquefaction, or collapse would be less than significant.
 Additionally, based on the lack of shallow groundwater encountered and the hard to very hard nature of the older alluvial fan deposits and granitic bedrock further underlying the site, the potential for manifestation of liquefaction and for seismic (i.e., dynamic) settlement in the form of dry sand settlement, are expected to be very low and less than significant.
 No mitigation is required.